-VSB’s Accounting programs are designed to prepare you for careers with accounting firms, corporations (public and private), governmental organizations, and other professional groups.
-An undergraduate degree in Accounting from VSB will provide you with a solid foundation in accounting principles, an understanding of the critical tools, and the ability to communicate with executives and handle complex tasks.
+VSB’s Accounting programs are designed to prepare you for careers in professional accounting firms, including auditing, fraud, consulting, and taxation; corporations, including rotation programs with responsibilities in financial reporting, corporate finance, operations, forecasting, internal audit, etc.; government organizations, including those that involve forensics and investigation; and other professional groups.
 With nearly 100% of Accounting majors finding full-time placement by graduation, VSB Accounting students are prepared and well-positioned for a rewarding career in accounting, finance and elsewhere.

-To earn an accounting major, students must complete the core curriculum and the business curriculum, along with all four required Accounting courses plus two accounting elective courses.
+To earn an accounting major, students must complete the university core curriculum, the business core curriculum, along with all four required accounting courses plus two accounting elective courses.
 A major in Accounting leads to a degree of Bachelor of Business Administration.

 PREPARING FOR THE CPA

-The requirements for becoming a certified public accountant (CPA) differ by state but most include completing 150 credit hours in an accounting program at a college/university, passing the Uniform CPA Exam and obtaining a specific amount of professional work experience.
-Today, most professional accounting firms require the 150 credit hours prior to employment.
-Some students fulfill the 150 credit hours by taking an overload as undergraduates during the fall and spring semesters and/or by taking summer classes.
-Others pursue a combined undergraduate and graduate degree to meet the 150 credit hours by earning a major in Accounting along with a Master of Accounting in Data Analytics over the course of four, four and a half, or five years.
-Additionally, you can view professional licensure disclosures provided by the university which goes into further detail regarding this preparation.
+The requirements for becoming a certified public accountant (CPA) differ by state but most include completing 150 credit hours at a college/university, passing the Uniform CPA Exam, and obtaining a specific amount of professional work experience.
+Today, most professional accounting firms require the completion of 150 credit hours prior to employment.

 Graduate Accounting Programs